burstable-ai/burst/README.md

 ## Introduction

-`burst` lets you run your software remotely - on any sized virtual machine - without any change to your existing development process, as long as you have a working Dockerfile.
+`burst` lets you run your software remotely---on any sized virtual machine---without any change to your existing development process, as long as you have a working Dockerfile.

 We currently support Amazon cloud services and will be adding more.